Updated November 20, 2023

 Returning – The landlord must send payment within one month if the lease does not mention a return timetable.
 If the lease does specify a return deadline, it cannot be more than 60 days.[4]

-If the lease was broken due to a hazardous condition because of gas equipment tenant should receive their money within 72 hours.[5]
+• Gas Equipment – If the lease was broken due to a hazardous condition because of gas equipment, the tenant should receive their money within 72 hours.[12]

 When is Rent Due?

-Grace Period – There is a seven day grace period for late rent in Colorado.
-No penalties on rent can be charged until the eighth day.[6]
-If the tenant does not pay on the eighth day, the landlord can issue a 10-day notice to quit.
+Grace Period – There is a seven-day grace period for late rent in Colorado.
+No penalties on rent can be charged until the eighth day.[13]
+However, the landlord can issue a Demand for Compliance the day after rent is late.

 Maximum Late Fee ($50 or 5%) – Landlords can charge a late fee of $50 or 5% of the amount of past due rent, whichever is greater, provided that the late fee is disclosed within the lease agreement.[7][8]